automerge/automerge-classic/INTERNALS.md

   a primitive value (number, string, boolean, or null, in which case the `value` property is used), or another object (in which case the `link` property contains the object ID of the object assigned in this action).

+  The `value` property is also used when the action is `maxElem`.
+In this case, the `value` property contains the highest `elem` integer that has appeared in any `ins` operation (see documentation of the `ins` operation).
+This action ensures that the same element ID is not reused in certain edge cases.
 * `datatype`: Used when the action is `set` or `insert`, and the `value` property is set.
 The value of the `datatype` property is either `'timestamp'`, `'counter'`, or the property is absent.
 The meaning is as documented for the